 - DO NOT store water in anything besides food grade containers!
 You can tell if a container is food grade by looking at the plastic number in the triangular recycling symbol on the bottom of the container.
 Plastics 1, 2, 4, and 7 are food grade.

-- DO NOT store water in containers that have previously stored other foods/drinks.
+- DO NOT store in containers that have previously stored other foods/drinks.
 No matter how many times it has been washed, oils and bacteria remain in most used food containers.

-- DO NOT store water in metal containers that aren’t stainless steel.
+- DO NOT store in metal containers that aren’t stainless steel.
 If it isn’t stainless steel, it will rust, polluting the water.

-- DO NOT store water in direct sunlight or heat.
+- DO NOT store in direct sunlight or heat.
 Sunlight and heat will cause chemicals to leach out of plastics and even sometimes glass.
 You want a shaded, temperature controlled room such as a basement or underground cellar.

 Safe Water Storage Methods